DevOps is like Agile but applied beyond the software team. The real question, however, is: which approach would win in a fight?

 DevOps is more than just an automation of the deployment pipeline.
 According to John Allspaw, DevOps means that members of the operations team think like developers and vice versa.
 With this in mind, Gene Kim explains the basic principles of DevOps as “The Three Ways”:

-The first way Systems thinking The performance of the entire system is considered instead of the performance of a single work silo or a single department.
-It doesn’t matter whether the contribution comes from an entire division or from a single employee.
+The first way of Systems thinking, the performance of the entire system is considered instead of a single work silo or a single department.
+It doesn’t matter whether the contribution comes from a whole division or a single employee.

-The second way Reinforcement of the feedback loop This is about creating the structured feedback loop.
-The goal of almost every process improvement initiative is to shorten and expand feedback loops so that the necessary corrections can be made.
+The second-way Reinforcement of the feedback loop This is about creating the structured feedback loop.
+Almost every process improvement initiative aims to shorten and expand feedback loops to make the necessary corrections.

-The Third Way Corporate culture of constant experimentation and learning Creating a corporate culture that encourages two things: on the one hand constant experimentation, risk-taking and learning from mistakes, on the other hand knowing that repetition and practice make perfect.
+The Third Way Corporate culture of constant experimentation and learning- Creating a corporate culture that encourages two things: on the one hand, persistent experimentation, risk-taking, and learning from mistakes, on the other hand, knowing that repetition and practice make perfect.